microsoft/qsharp/katas/content/multi_qubit_systems/index.md

     "title": "Overview"
 })

-This Kata introduces you to multi-qubit systems - their representation in mathematical notation and in Q# code, and the concept of entanglement.
+This kata introduces you to multi-qubit systems - their representation in mathematical notation and in Q# code, and the concept of entanglement.

-If you are not familiar with single-qubit systems, we recommend that you complete "The Qubit" Kata first.
+If you are not familiar with single-qubit systems, we recommend that you complete "The Qubit" kata first.

-**This Kata covers the following topics:**
+**This kata covers the following topics:**

 - Vector representation of multi-qubit systems
 - Entangled and separable states
 - Dirac notation

-**What you should know to start working on this Kata:**
+**What you should know to start working on this kata:**

 - Basic single-qubit gates
 - The concept of tensor product